secretstartups/handbook/culture/inclusion/tmrg-gitlab-gente/index.html.md

 ---
 layout: markdown_page
-title: "TMRG - Latinx"
+title: "TMRG - Gente"
-description: "An overview of our TMRG Latinx"
+description: "An overview of our TMRG Gente"
-canonical_path: "/company/culture/inclusion/tmrg-gitlab-latinx/"
+canonical_path: "/company/culture/inclusion/tmrg-gitlab-gente/"
 ---

 ## On this page